- 5 Paragraph Essay Help

-Sex education is necessary in high schools if the right methods are used.
+Assigning a sex education essay is necessary for high schools if the right methods are used.
 Teenagers should be made to understand that sex is necessary.
 This plays a critical role in ensuring that the teenagers do not take it as a game (Coeyman 35).
 It has serious consequences and thus they should understand that absolute care should be taken.
 This reduces the chances of unprotected sex and increases the chances of abstinence.
 Kids should be advised on the importance of waiting until one is married in order to enjoy sex with one partner.

 Studies have shown that providing high school students with the right information on the usage of condoms and other contraceptives does not increase the probability of them engaging in sex earlier than it could have happened if they were not taught it.
 However, this plays a critical role since it ensures that if they have to engage in sex they will practice safe sex.
 Moreover, it increases the chances of practicing safe sex as adults.
 This increases the probability of having the teenagers turning out as responsible adults because they know many facts about sex.
 This can be attributed to the fact that “Appropriate sexual education can have an impact on preventing sexual problems in adulthood” (Sex Education in America).

-Sex education is important because it provides teenagers with the right terminologies of sexual organs as opposed to the street terms.
+Writing a sex education essay is important because it provides teenagers with the right terminologies of sexual organs as opposed to the street terms.
 It also gives facts about sex and clears most of the myths that surround sexuality.
 For example, many young people believe that one cannot become pregnant for engaging in sex for the first time.
 This and many more other myths need clarification, which can be given by professional teachers in schools (Sex Education in America).

 Despite all the advantages given for the necessity of sex education in high schools, there are some disadvantages.
 Sex education may be embarrassing to some students.
 Some students will not be comfortable when discussing sexual matters with members of the opposite sex.
 This creates an environment of uneasiness, which will not be good for the students.
 In addition, the discussions may bring out excitement in the students that may result in giggling and making out of place remarks while in class (Coeyman 33).